 Psychiatric Residential Treatment Facilities (PRTF) will provide active treatment to children and youth under age 21 with complex mental health conditions.
 This is an inpatient level of care provided in a residential facility rather than a hospital.
 PRTFs deliver services under the direction of a physician, seven days per week, to residents and their families, which may include individual, family and group therapy.
-A resident’s plan of care may also include arranged services or specialty therapies, such as occupational therapy, physical therapy or speech therapy.
+A resident’s plan of care may also include arranged services or specialty services, such as occupational, physical, and speech therapies.

-A mental health diagnosis as defined in the most recent edition of the Diagnostic and Statistical Manual for Mental Disorders, as well as clinical evidence of severe aggression, or a finding that the individual is a risk to self or others.
+Has a mental health diagnosis as defined in the most recent edition of the Diagnostic and Statistical Manual for Mental Disorders (DSM), as well as clinical evidence of severe aggression, or a finding that the individual is a risk to self or others

-A functional impairment and a history of difficulty functioning safely and successfully in the community, school, home, or job; an inability to adequately care for one's physical needs; or caregivers, guardians, or family members are unable to safely fulfill the individual's needs.
+Has functional impairment and a history of difficulty in functioning safely and successfully in the community, school, home, or job; an inability to adequately care for one's physical needs; or caregivers, guardians, or family members are unable to safely fulfill the individual's needs

-Other community-based mental health services have been exhausted and/or cannot provide the level of care needed.
+Utilized and exhausted other community-based mental health services, or clinical evidence indicates that such services cannot provide the level of care needed

-A licensed mental health professional from the community or an acute care setting, along with the parent or legal guardian, may make a referral to a PRTF.
+A qualified mental health professional may make a referral to a PRTF.
+A qualified mental health professional must meet requirements outlined in MN Statutes, section 245.4871, subd.
+27, clauses (1) to (6).
 Other members of an individual’s treatment team, such as case managers and other service providers, may have a role in facilitating the referral and providing information to support the referral.
 Please refer to the MHCP Manual for more detailed requirements and instructions for authorization and billing for PRTF services.

-Licensed mental health providers referring Medicaid (fee-for service) recipients are encouraged to do the following:
+Licensed mental health providers referring Medicaid (fee-for service) recipients must do the following:

-A review determined to meet medical necessity will remain valid as long as the diagnostic assessment is current and there are no significant changes in symptoms and/or needs of the child/youth.
+The medical necessity determination will remain valid as long as the diagnostic assessment or evaluation is current, and there are no significant changes in symptoms and/or needs of the child/youth.